Updated December 2020

-The trick to get started to actually start saving money for travel isn’t really just with budgeting and selling your stuff on eBay for extra cash.
-It’s starts with being mindful and creating the shift in your head and in your financial direction towards a new goal; more travel.
+The trick to getting started to actually start saving money for travel isn’t really just with budgeting and selling your stuff on eBay for extra cash.
+It starts with being mindful and creating the shift in your head and in your financial direction towards a new goal; more travel.

 If you look online either on Google or on Pinterest, you’ll find a wealth of information on how to save money for travel.
 People’s different stories and tried and true methods.
 From people on tight student budgets managing to save money for travel, to older adult with careers and families finding ways to save money to fulfill their travel desires.
 I think that these are all amazing resources full of great tips to start using.
 However, I would strongly encourage that anyone starting out saving money for travel to start with this simple approach: mindset.